goujonbe/learn-rust-with-tests/book/README.md

 A laptop with Rust installed.

 As far as the installation is concerned, [this guide](https://www.rust-lang.org/tools/install) will serve your purpose.

+## Contact

+I would love to hear from you, whether you have constructive feedback or anything you want to say.
+You can write an email to `author@learn-rust-with-tests.com`.
+I will do my best to reply in reasonable delays.

 ## Credits